continuwuity/continuwuity/docs/deploying/generic.md

 ### Compiling

 Alternatively, you may compile the binary yourself.

+### Building with the Rust toolchain

+If wanting to build using standard Rust toolchains, make sure you install:

+- (On linux) `liburing-dev` on the compiling machine, and `liburing` on the target host
+- (On linux) `pkg-config` on the compiling machine to allow finding `liburing`
+- A C++ compiler and (on linux) `libclang` for RocksDB

+You can build Continuwuity using `cargo build --release --all-features`.

+### Building with Nix

-We recommend using Nix (or [Lix](https://lix.systems)) to build Continuwuity as this provides the most guaranteed reproducibility and makes it easiest to set up a build environment and generate output.
+If you prefer, you can use Nix (or [Lix](https://lix.systems)) to build Continuwuity.
+This provides improved reproducibility and makes it easy to set up a build environment and generate output.
 This approach also allows for easy cross-compilation.

 You can run the `nix build -L .#static-x86_64-linux-musl-all-features` or `nix build -L .#static-aarch64-linux-musl-all-features` commands based on architecture to cross-compile the necessary static binary located at `result/bin/conduwuit`.
 This is reproducible with the static binaries produced in our CI.

-If wanting to build using standard Rust toolchains, make sure you install:
-- `liburing-dev` on the compiling machine, and `liburing` on the target host
-- LLVM and libclang for RocksDB

-You can build Continuwuity using `cargo build --release --all-features`

 ## Adding a Continuwuity user